RVing in Canada: A Complete Guide

 Prohibited Items

 In preparation for your border crossing, you must learn what items are prohibited or restricted.
-It is important to refer to the official Canada Border Services website to ensure you understand current guidelines.
+It is important to double-check the official Canada Border Services website to ensure you understand current guidelines.

-Avoid bringing any of the following prohibited or regulated items into Canada:
+Remove the following prohibited or regulated items from your RV before driving to Canada:

 • Plants